 You can set up and start working when the room is ready.
 We strongly recommend that you do not leave your sewing machine unattended.
 While the hotel is safe and secure, anything can happen.
 (Remember: Some people use security cables to secure the machine to the table when they leave the studio area.
 You may want to do this.)

-DIRECTORY UPDATES: are in the e-mail copy sent directly to you
+DIRECTORY UPDATES: Are in the e-mail we sent you.

 This is going to be a wonderful, relaxing and productive retreat.
 We are looking forward to seeing one another!
 There are a number of new people joining us.
-In the mean time, if you need more information, please call me at 410-923-6133 or e-mail at firstname.lastname@example.org.
+In the mean time, if you need more information, please e-mail me at firstname.lastname@example.org.
 NeedleArts Adventures, PO Box 331, Crownsville, MD 21032

 Remember: You can always find the all the SBTS information on our blog